vfarcic/devops24/manuscript/01-sts.md

 ## Using Sidecar Containers To Initialize Applications

-TODO: Continue review

 Even though we managed to deploy MongoDB replica set with three instances, the process was far from optimum.
 We had to execute manual steps.
 Since I don't believe that manual hocus-pocus type of intervention is the way to go, we'll try to improve the process by removing human interaction.
-We'll do that using sidecar containers that will do the work of creating MongoDB replica set (not to be confused it with Kubernetes ReplicaSet).
+We'll do that through sidecar containers that will do the work of creating MongoDB replica set (not to be confused it with Kubernetes ReplicaSet).

 Let's take a look at yet another iteration of the `go-demo-3` application definition.